 There’s a such thing as a backless bra.
 It’s really strange and I don’t understand completely how it works as I’ve never worn one myself, but at a job I had, we had to work with a model and she wore one and it seemed to get the job done.
 Basically you stick it to yourself.
 Here’s a link to one at Gap: http://www.gap.com/browse/product.do?pid=308848002&tid=gofr1r

 As far as there being enough support without one that depends on your… size. haha and also the dress.
-For me some dresses are tight enough up top that I don’t need a bra.posted about 3 years ago
+For me some dresses are tight enough up top that I don’t need a bra.posted over 3 years ago

 I actually did a tutorial for a super easy/fast DIY low-back bra a few days ago :). depends on how low the back of your dress is, but my shirt’s pretty low-cut and it worked fine.

-I’ve never tried a true backless bra, but they’re usually just cups with an adhesive. maidenform used to have a bra that only had straps (here) but I can’t find it anymore. any bra is better than no bra, but I can’t guarantee they’ll provide much support. if the bust on your dress is structured and fitted you should be fine, but if it’s loose and flowy you might have some bra issues.posted about 3 years ago
+I’ve never tried a true backless bra, but they’re usually just cups with an adhesive. maidenform used to have a bra that only had straps (here) but I can’t find it anymore. any bra is better than no bra, but I can’t guarantee they’ll provide much support. if the bust on your dress is structured and fitted you should be fine, but if it’s loose and flowy you might have some bra issues.posted over 3 years ago

 I agree with the other ladies.
 If the top part of the dress is supportive enough you could be find w/out a bra but if it isn’t you will want to wear one.
 Unfortunately there is not a whole lot out there…I do know there are the adhesive pads and then the new backless bras but not sure how those really are.posted about 3 years ago